Assistant Professor; Graduate Faculty; Undergraduate Instructor, University of Toronto St. George

 Office Hours and/or Leave Status: Thursdays 10:00am - 12:00pm

 Teaching and Research Interests: Canadian literary studies; postcolonial studies; the environmental humanities.

 My research focuses on the intersection between Canadian literary studies, postcolonial studies, and the environmental humanities.
 Currently, I am working on two book-length projects.
 The first one, Asian Canadian Literary Ecologies, explores the relationship between scientific epistemology and environmental anxiety in contemporary Asian Canadian literature.
 I argue that recent Asian Canadian writing marks an important new direction in the postcolonial critique of science by imagining ways in which decolonizing and environmental justice movements might interface with scientific knowledge to challenge emergent forms of biopolitical control and ecological degradation.
 My second project, Saving Seeds, Decolonizing the Commons, examines representations of seed ecologies and seed activism in contemporary Canadian literary and visual culture.
 It surveys burgeoning body of cultural production that draws on avant-garde and new media elements to intervene in contemporary environmental debates surrounding the erosion of the seed commons via the spread of genetically modified seeds.
 I argue that more than simply registering contemporary anxieties about the risks associated with the spread of GMO monocultures, these aesthetic experiments have a unique role to play in illuminating the complex environmental and social relations that seed conservation depends upon.

-On the whole, I am interested in exploring how Canadian literature, as a tradition that has long grappled with questions of cultural and epistemic hybridity, can participate in the production of an environmental ethics that draws on the resources of both the humanities and the sciences in order to address pressing environmental issues.Publications:
+On the whole, I am interested in exploring how Canadian literature, as a tradition that has long grappled with questions of cultural and epistemic hybridity, can contribute to the production of an environmental ethics that draws on the resources of the humanities and the natural sciences in order to grapple with complex environmental issues.